 Too Much Information

-Problem: Overwhelming, includes personal social media, multiple phone numbers.
+Issue: Overwhelming, includes personal social media, multiple phone numbers, full address.

 Unprofessional Email